dart-lang/language/working/augmentation-libraries/feature-specification.md

     not considered to be augmenting the augmenting getter or setter, since those are not actually altered.

+    The reason for this is that whether a member declaration is a field versus a getter/setter is a visible property of the declaration: It determines whether the member can be initialized in a constructor initializer list.
+It is also a visible distinction when introspecting on a program with the analyzer, macros, or mirrors.

+    When a declaration is augmented, we don't want the augmentation to be able to change any of the known properties of the existing member being augmented.
+For example, we don't allow you to augment a method with a getter that returns a function.
+Augmenting a getter/setter pair with a field would change the "can be used in a constructor initializer" property, so we forbid it.
+Augmenting a field with a getter/setter doesn't change that property so it is allowed.

 *   **Augmenting a variable with a variable:** When augmenting a variable with a variable, the behavior differs depending on whether the original variable has a concrete implementation or not.
 Note that this concrete implementation could be one that is filled in by a compiler or other external source, if the declaration is marked `external`.

-    If the variable being augmented **does not** have a concrete implementation, then it gets one from the augmenting variable.
+    If the variable being augmented _does not_ have a concrete implementation, then it gets one from the augmenting variable.
 This includes the backing store, the implicit getter and setter, as well as the initializer if present.

-    If the variable being augmented **does** have a concrete implementation, then only the initializer has any meaning, and it replaces the original initializer.
+    If the variable being augmented _does_**_ have a concrete implementation, then only the initializer has any meaning, and it replaces the original initializer.
 In this case the augmenting initializer may use an `augment super` expression which executes the original initializer expression when evaluated.
+Augmenting a concrete field with a field does not affect its backing store, getter, or setter.

     The `late` property of a variable must always be consistent between the augmented variable and its augmenting variables.